 I need these flat files to be transferred on a daily basis to a specified blob container of my storage account.

-I have also another justification for my solution.
-This forwarded email says ETL programmer is replaced with a T-SQL procedure developer.
-Without the effort of an ETL programmer, I do not think it would be physically possible for your team to directly transfer the data from Life/J to Azure.
+I also have a further justification for my solution.
+This forwarded email says the ETL programmer is being replaced with a T-SQL procedure developer.
+Without the efforts of an ETL programmer, I do not think it would be practicable for your team to directly transfer the data from Life/J to Azure.
 Suzuki-san, you are an ETL expert.
 Please correct me if I am wrong.

 I need these flat files to be transferred on a daily basis to a specified blob container of my storage account.

+To meet objectives, these flat files will need to be transferred on a daily basis to a specified blob container of my storage account.

 Is this within the scope of your team?

 As I said previously, I am new to both Azure and NN Azure.
-Our architect also does not seem to know much about the implementation details.
-If I directly talked with her, our communication might go nowhere.
-I would like to file a formal change request within our project after having my proposal get endorsed by your team.
+It seems that our architect also does not know much about the implementation details.
+It seems that our architect also does not have much familiarity with the implementation details.
+If I talked directly with her, our communication might go nowhere.
+I would like to file a formal change request within our project after having my proposal endorsed by your team.